 Aberdeen

-This colorful timber port along the Chehalis River is home to several Washington antiques shops stocked with curiosities.
+This colorful timber port along the Chehalis River is home to several Washington antique shops stocked with curiosities.
 Earthwise Architectural Salvage, which also has locations in Seattle and Tacoma, is packed with ornate lighting, stained glass, and other treasures recovered from demolished or renovated buildings.
 Past and Present Mercantile is a great source of glassware, lamps, clocks, and vases.
 While at Keepsake Cottage, you’ll find dolls, animal figurines, cookie tins, and candlesticks.

 About the Author